CERTCC/Vultron/docs/topics/measuring_cvd/limitations_future_work.md

 ## MPCVD Is Still Hard

 CVD is a wicked
-problem, and MPCVD even more so [@householder2017cert].
+problem, and MPCVD even more so [CERT Guide to CVD](https://vuls.cert.org/confluence/display/CVD).
 The model provided by this white paper offers structure to describe the problem space where there was little of it to speak of previously.